How to Hide a Part of Text in Excel Cells (2 Methods)

 How to Hide Full Text in Excel Cells

-• First, select the range that you want to hide (C5 to C9 cells here).
+• Choose the range of cells you want to hide (for example, C5 to C9).

 Select Dataset to Hide Full Text